MasoudMiM/ME-Data-Driven/python-code/01_python_fundamentals_for_data_analysis.md

 ---

-## 📝 IN-CLASS ASSIGNMENT - Data Fundamentals
+## 📝 IN-CLASS ASSIGNMENT - Python Fundamentals

 **Create a new Jupyter notebook** named `your_name_python_fundamentals.ipynb`